 We listen to mainstream scientists tell us, ‘there’s no evidence behind the UFO phenomenon,’ there’s no evidence behind the paranormal phenomena’ and on and on and on.
 If they can’t get it to follow a strict set of rules in their lab or more importantly, it infringes on their world view, then its not true to them and thus, its not true for all of us.
 I say it becomes not true for all of us because we will live in a world today where its science and materialism that are dominant.

-The truth is and it probably goes without saying, Richard Dawkins, Neil Degrasses Tyson, Sam Harris and Sean Carrol are all pretty intelligent guys and they probably have IQ scores to back that up.
+The truth is and it probably goes without saying, Richard Dawkins, Neil Degrasses Tyson, Sam Harris and Sean Carrol are all pretty intelligent guys and probably have IQ scores to back that up.
 A lot of people would take and interpret this as a way of saying, hey, their smarter and have ‘better’ working brains than most of us so that means they are best equipped and their perspectives and opinions on ‘X subject’ hold more weight and merit than the rest of us.
 This is a simple fallacy and a trap of thinking that many of us fall into as a consequence of living in a society with a strong darwinian narrative.
 We tend to see the biggest, fastest and strongest as ‘superior’ in all facets of life but looking at life this way does not always serve us well.

 On another note, it is also fairly well known common sense that sometimes the smartest geniuses and prodegies in the world tend to extremely excel at one thing but lack in other areas.
 I tend to think the worlds most prestigious mainstream scientists lack in empathetical and multi-dimensional thinking.
 They ignore everything that cant be proven in a lab or seen and detected with a certified scientific instrument.
 They preach that subjective experience cannot be counted as evidence and look at the world completely through what they can prove objectively, well how does that make sense when it is subjective experience alone that we come to learn and know anything in this world!